 How to build credit for teens

-Get your teen off to a good start with their own savings, secured credit card and more.
+Consider these tips to help your teen get off to a good start with their own savings, secured credit card and more.

-Responsibly managing and maintaining these basic accounts will show a financial institution that your teen can handle money.
-If the account comes with a debit card, your teen will get a feel for using a card for transactions.
+Responsibly managing and maintaining a checking or savings account can show a financial institution that your teen can handle money.
+If the account comes with a debit card, your teen can gain experience using the card for transactions.

 Obtain a secured credit card

-These cards can be put in your teen's name.
-Make the initial deposit together, which is the credit limit for the account.
-Then he or she uses the card to demonstrate expenses can be handled and payments made on time.
+The card can be put in your teen's name, and you can make the initial deposit together, which will be the credit limit for the account.
+Then they can use the card to help demonstrate that expenses can be handled, and payments made on time.

-Monitor your teen's activities as he or she gets into the credit habit, allowing more flexibility as responsibility is demonstrated.
-Once several months of purchases and payments are under your teen's belt, access his or her credit report and review it together to make sure everything is correct.
+Monitor your teen's activities as they get into the credit habit, allowing more flexibility as responsibility is demonstrated.
+Once several months of purchases and payments are under your teen's belt, access their credit report and review it together to make sure everything is correct.

 These cards are designed for college students and can help a teenager or young adult build credit when used responsibly.
 A student credit card usually has fewer application requirements, has lower credit limits and may reward good behaviors like getting good grades.
 This type of card can be a good option for your older teen when building a credit history.